 In August of 2017 our oldest, Ian, became engaged to his wife, Amanda.
 As part of Amanda’s family tradition, the two families prepared and shared a meal together to celebrate their engagement.
-As part of the meal Amanda’s stepfather prepared marinara.
-I asked for his recipe, and he said he […]
+As part of the meal, Amanda’s stepfather prepared marinara.
+I asked for his recipe, and he said […]

 This is my take on a classic banana bread.
 I love the addition of the yogurt because it keeps the loaf very moist.
 I often take bananas that have gotten too ripe in the freezer.
 I just peel them and break the into two or three pieces and put them […]

 This is another from Rob.
 He was skeptical at first.
 And it isn’t really a margarita, but it’s nice.
 The pineapple and lime balance well.